-I believe it was during the lecture phase of my School of Ministry Development (SOMD) that the Lord first placed it on my heart to be a part of YWAM Louisville’s next Bible School for the Nations (BSN).
-I had already determined in my mind that I was going to at least apply for staff after I graduated my SOMD with the hopes to join at the same time the BSN started.
-I knew it would be challenging to raise the support necessary to be a staff member as well as have the money necessary for the Bible school, but I knew it would be worth it.
+During my School of Ministry Development (SOMD) the Lord first placed it on my heart to be a part of YWAM Louisville’s Bible School for the Nations (BSN).
+I had already determined in my mind that I was going to apply for staff after I graduated my SOMD.
+My hope was to join at the same time the BSN started.
+It would be challenging to raise the support necessary to be a staff member as well as have the money for the Bible school, but I knew it would be worth it.

 I’ve always loved discipleship and have always enjoyed pouring into the lives of students that have come through YWAM Louisville.
-I’d heard so much from previous BSN students about the school and I could tell from their experiences that having a strong foundation in the Bible would strengthen my ability to disciple those around me.
+I’d heard so much from previous students about the BSN.
+I could tell that having a strong foundation in the Bible would strengthen my ability to disciple others.

-I’d heard so much from previous BSN students about the school and I could tell from their experiences that having a strong foundation in the Bible would strengthen my ability to disciple those around me.
+I’d heard so much from previous students about the BSN.
+I could tell that having a strong foundation in the Bible would strengthen my ability to disciple others.

 There were so many questions I had revolving around God’s goodness within many of the stories.

-In the first week of BSN there were a few things that we talked about that have stuck with me ever since.
-The first thing is pretty simple, but it’s that questions have answers.
+In the first week of BSN there were a few things that we talked about that have stuck with me.
+The first thing is pretty simple: questions have answers.
 This may seem obvious, but it was important for me to keep in mind as I went throughout the school and as more questions came to my mind every single day.
 The second thing was that we can find those answers.
 The Bible can be an intimidating book.
 It’s huge.
 A lot of it doesn’t seem to make sense if you’re just casually reading through it, but if you invest the time and study what’s been written, who wrote it, who it’s being written to, etc, answers can be found.

-Reading the Old Testament front to back gave me even more clarity of the New Testament and understanding of God’s constant and unchanging character.
+Reading the Old Testament gave me more clarity of the New Testament and understanding of God’s constant and unchanging character.

 He desires for us to know Him more.
 He invites us to study His word.
 It would be unjust for Him to call us to seek Him without giving us the ability to do so.

 BSN was not an easy school.
-I’d recommend a DTS and SOMD to just about anyone I run into, but I’m more careful about recommending BSN to everybody.
+I’d recommend a DTS and SOMD to just about anyone , but I’m more careful about recommending BSN to everybody.
 If your desire is to know God’s word on a deeper level and to learn how to study it even more in depth, I highly recommend it.
 If the Lord has called you to do it, please don’t hesitate.
-I believe that I am more equipped now to disciple those around me than I was before I did my BSN.
-It’s a school that equips you with tools necessary to dig deeper into God’s word, and they’re tools that I’ll continue to use throughout the rest of my life as I grow closer to the Lord and pursue the things He’s called me to.
+I believe that I am more equipped now to disciple those around me than I was before I did BSN.
+It’s a school that equips you with tools necessary to dig deeper into God’s word.
+They’re tools that I’ll continue to use throughout the rest of my life as I grow closer to the Lord and pursue the things He’s called me to.

 – Hunter M, 2019 Bible School for the Nations